brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 docker-osx-dev install
 {% endhighlight %}

-This will setup your entire Docker development environment, including Boot2Docker, so the only thing left to do is to kick off file syncing and start running your Docker containers:
+This will set up your entire Docker development environment, including Boot2Docker, so the only thing left to do is to kick off file syncing and start running your Docker containers: